NxPKG/khulnasoft-docs/content/ddos-protection/managed-rulesets/http/override-parameters.md

 - **Managed Challenge**

   - API value: `"managed_challenge"`.
   - [Managed Challenges](/firewall/cf-firewall-rules/cloudflare-challenges/#managed-challenge-recommended) help reduce the lifetimes of human time spent solving Captchas across the Internet.
-Depending on the characteristics of a request, Cloudflare will dynamically choose the appropriate type of challenge based on specific criteria.
+Depending on the characteristics of a request, Khulnasoft will dynamically choose the appropriate type of challenge based on specific criteria.

 - **Interactive Challenge**